indiedvlpr/indiedvlpr.github.io/_posts/2020-07-17-clojure-web-api-part-1.md

   (let [server (jetty/run-jetty handler {:port (Integer. port)})]
     server))
 ```
 In this function, you are passing a port variable that the jetty server will run on.
 You might have noticed already that you will be getting an error on the keyword `handler`.
 The `jetty/run-jetty` requires a handler as its first argument.
 Ideally, in this argument, you would pass in a handler method for your routes.
-We will get to that in a bit but for now, let's create a function called `handler` that responds with a map full of mocked request data.
+You will get to that in a bit but for now, let's create a function called `handler` that responds with a map full of mocked request data.
 It will look like this
 ```
 File: system.clj